-On station, only two minutes' walk from school, we have Stepping Stones - a fantastic new facility for pre-school age children.
+On station, only two minutes' walk from school, we have Stepping Stones (RAFAKIDZ)- a fantastic facility for pre-school age children.
 In addition, older children can use this facility before and after school and during school holidays.
 Children are brought to and from school by Jesters staff.